 4. In-App Purchases

-In-app purchases (IAPs) include virtual products, which can be acquired for a small fee from within the application, or features can be unlocked.
+How do free apps make money from In-app purchases (IAPs) is the most searched query, nowadays.
+In reality, the following revenue model includes virtual products, which can be acquired for a small fee from within the application, or features can be unlocked.

 This approach is often implemented in gaming apps, in which users can buy in-game currency, power-ups or additional levels.

-● Offers a scalable monetization strategy ● Can be seen as exploitative if not implemented well
+Can be seen as exploitative if not implemented well.

 Final Thoughts